msu-video-group/MSU_VQM_Compression_Benchmark/README.md

 final_scripts_for_correlation.ipynb
 ```

-You are provided with metrics scores on the open part (CVQAD) of our benchmark dataset.
+You are provided with metrics scores on the open part (named CVQAD) of our benchmark dataset.
 We also share the connections between each reference video and the categories into which they have been assigned.

 ## Citation

-If you use our benchmark results, CVQA dataset, or this code for your research, please cite our paper.
+If you use our benchmark results, CVQA Dataset, or this code for your research, please cite our paper.

 ```
 @inproceedings{